dddrrreee/cs140e-25win/labs/what-did-we-learn.md

 Even if you don't write another line of OS code, hopefully the lack of safety net + hard bug ingrained a much better approach to writing code.

-  - NEVER: write 1000 lines, run it.
-    "it doesn't work why?"
+  - NEVER: write 1000 lines, run it, and use the stare method "it doesn't work, why?"

   - ALWAYS:
     1. working system (verify its working even if you know